Boston Spa

 Boston Spa is a village and civil parish in the Leeds Metropolitan District in West Yorkshire, England.
 Situated 3 mi south of Wetherby, Boston Spa is on the south bank of the River Wharfe across from Thorp Arch.
 According to the 2001 census, the parish had a population of 4,006 rising to 4,079 in the 2011 census.

+The village grew in the 18th century around sulphur springs that briefly made it a spa town.
+Today it is best known for its association with the British Library, whose principal storage and document-supply campus, holding the majority of the United Kingdom's national collection, adjoins the village to the north-east at Thorp Arch and is known as the library's Boston Spa site.

 It sits in the Wetherby ward of Leeds City Council and the Wetherby and Easingwold parliamentary constituency.

 Etymology

 Boston Spa's name is not attested before appearing on printed maps in 1771, when it was labelled Thorp Spaw, presumably 'the spa associated with Thorp Arch' (the nearest settlement).
 The Boston element is attested in 1799 as Bostongate and in 1822 as Boston, probably the surname of a local family, whose name derives from Boston, Lincolnshire, and their name was given to the settlement that grew up around the spa.